 There are many different reasons why a new mother may experience a lack of milk production.
-A common reason why the breast may stop producing milk is due to baby’s eating habits.
-Some babies have a hard time latching on to the nipple properly which may result in less feeding time.
+A common reason is due to baby’s eating habits, dome babies have a hard time latching on to the nipple properly which may result in less feeding time.
 That will trigger your body to start thinking you do not need so much milk, so it will slow down the rate at which the breast produces it.
-It’s a natural response by your own womanly instincts.
+It’s a natural response as your body acts on instincts.

-On the other hand it may be the cause of something happening to the woman.
-For instance, some women go through conditions like mastitis, nipples that are sore and cut, or a blockage in the milk-producing ducts inside the breast.
-Hormonal changes and other ailments inside the mother’s body, like anemia or diabetes, can also cause a reduction in breastmilk.
+On the other hand, a decline in breastmilk production can be due to a change in your body.
+For instance, some new moms develop conditions like mastitis, nipples that are sore and cut, or a blockage in the milk-producing ducts inside the breast.
+Hormonal changes and other ailments inside the body, like anemia or diabetes, can also cause a reduction in breastmilk.

-Other bad habits, like smoking and heavy drinking, can also play a role in low milk production.
+Additionally, smoking and heavy drinking can also play a role in low milk production.
 Taking birth control medication may also halt your breasts from creating milk, so avoid taking them if you can.
-Certain foods can affect the taste of your milk, so make sure to stay away from “sour” foods, like mint and parsley, to make the milk more appetizing for your baby.
+Certain foods can affect the taste of your milk, so make sure to stay away from “sour” foods, like mint and parsley to make the milk more appetizing for your baby.

-There are a couple methods to get the milk to flow again.
-If your baby has trouble latching on, frequent pumping can trick your body into thinking the baby is eating, so it won’t slow down the production and you can avoid bad habits, like drinking and smoking.
+There are a couple of methods to your breastmilk flowing again.
+If your baby has trouble latching on, frequent pumping can trick your body into thinking the baby is eating, so it won’t slow down the production and be sure to avoid drinking and smoking.